Our Commitment to Equity, Diversity, Inclusion and Accessibility

-Between July and December 2022, PTF-EDIA went through institutional governance and consultation with various EDIA stakeholders, including the Board of Governors, General Faculties Council (GFC), GFC Executive, Executive Leadership Team (ELT), Vice-President Research-Ops (VPR-Ops), the Provost Team, Faculty EDI Leads (FEDI) and the EDI Network.
+Between July and December 2022, PTF-EDIA went through institutional governance and consultation with various EDIA stakeholders, including the Deans Council (June 8, 2022), Executive Leadership Team ELT (July 7, 2022), Vice-President Research-Ops (VPR-Ops) (July 23, 2022), General Faculties Council (GFC) (August 31, 2022), Board of Governors (September 17, 2022), GFC Executive (October 6, 2022), the Provost Team, Faculty EDI Leads (FEDI) and the EDI Network.
 PTF-EDIA was established after months of consultations and input following UCalgary’s governance processes.

 The mandate of the Presidential Task Force on EDIA is to undertake consultative and collaborative engagements with the University of Calgary’s (UCalgary) representative bodies and wider university communities, conduct internal and external research and analyze qualitative and quantitative EDI data and relevant materials in order to co-constitute and make recommendations to the president for adoption, an institutional EDIA strategy, action and implementation plan, and relevant systems and processes for monitoring progress, impact and reporting.

 The executive sponsors for the PTF-EDIA are UCalgary’s president and vice-chancellor, the provost and vice-president (academic), and the vice-president (research).

 Presidential Task Force Co-Chairs